-Rule 92.13 requires that DG may not be carried on an aircraft in checked baggage, carry-on baggage, or on a person unless permitted by the ICAO Technical Instructions.
-Part 8 of the ICAO Technical Instructions and section 2 of the IATA DGR provide a detailed description of items that are permitted for carriage by passengers and crew, with notes on allowable quantities and packaging, etc. This section is applicable to all operators and pilots regardless of whether they are 'will-carry' or 'will-not-carry' operators or are flying for hire or reward or privately.
+Rule 92.13 requires that DG may not be carried on an aircraft in checked baggage, carry-on baggage, or on a person unless permitted by the ICAO TIs.
+Part 8 of the ICAO TIs and Section 2 of the IATA DGR provide a detailed description of items that are permitted for carriage by passengers and crew, with notes on allowable quantities and packaging, etc. This section is applicable to all operators and pilots regardless of whether they are 'will-carry' or 'will-not-carry' operators, or are flying for hire or reward or privately.
 For example, it includes the provision for passengers and crew to carry PEDs, such as mobile phones.

-As part of the requirements of the ICAO Technical Instructions:
+As part of the requirements of the ICAO TIs:

-- a) The goods must be carried in carry-on baggage, checked baggage, or on the person; - b) The goods must be permitted in the applicable table (ICAO Technical Instructions Part 8 Table 8-1, or IATA DGR Section 2.3 Table 2.3.A); - c) The goods must be for personal use only; - d) The other provisions of the ICAO Technical Instructions (such as documentation, marking, labelling, packing) do not apply to goods carried under these provisions except that reporting requirements for DG incidents are still applicable.
+- a) The goods must be carried in carry-on baggage, checked baggage, or on the person - b) The goods must be permitted in the applicable table (ICAO TIs Part 8 Table 8-1, or IATA DGR Section 2.3 Table 2.3.A) - c) The goods must be for personal use only, and - d) The other provisions of the ICAO TIs (such as documentation, marking, labelling, packing) do not apply to goods carried under these provisions except that reporting requirements for DG incidents are still applicable.

 The intent of this section of the AC is to provide an easy reference guide to the common items carried by passengers and crew.
-This information is taken from the ICAO Technical Instructions and the IATA DGR, and if clarification or more information is required then reference to the latest version of those manuals is required.
-This list is not exhaustive: there are other items, not commonly carried, included in the list contained in the ICAO Technical Instructions but not in this AC.
+This information is taken from the ICAO TIs and the IATA DGR, and if clarification or more information is required, then reference to the latest version of those manuals is required.
+Table 11.1 is not an exhaustive list: there are other items, not commonly carried, in the list following Table 11.1 of items that are included in the ICAO TIs but not covered in this AC.